mohamedi01/ee109/Final-Project/README.md

 *   **Integrated End-to-End Pipeline**: `audiolib.pipeline.process_audio_to_nlp` provides a single interface for DSP, ASR, and NLP.
 *   **Comprehensive Testing Suite**: Utilizes `pytest` for unit, integration, and pipeline tests, with WER as a key ASR metric.
 *   **Spatial DSP Kernels for FPGA Acceleration**: Implementations of key DSP tasks in Spatial, with ongoing testing and development.
-*   **Complete FPGA DSP Frontend:**
-    *   Finalize and verify all individual Spatial DSP kernels, including the FFT implementation within `STFTKernel.scala` and its corresponding test.
-    *   Implement pre-emphasis filter in Spatial if deemed necessary.
-    *   Integrate the individual Spatial DSP kernels into a single, cohesive hardware pipeline.
-    *   Thoroughly test the integrated Spatial DSP pipeline against the golden Python implementation.
-*   **FPGA Integration with Host:** Develop the mechanisms (e.g., using DMA and AXI-Lite on an AWS F1 instance) to stream data to/from the FPGA and control the accelerated DSP pipeline from the Python host application.
-*   **Performance Evaluation:** Measure end-to-end latency, throughput, and resource utilization of the FPGA-accelerated pipeline.

 ## Data Sources